awslabs/aws-encryption-sdk-specification/framework/caching-cmm.md

 If the [algorithm suite](algorithm-suites.md) requested contains a [Identity KDF](algorithm-suites.md#identity-kdf), the caching CMM MUST add the encryption materials obtained from the underlying CMM into the underlying CMC.

-If the [algorithm suite](algorithm-suites.md) requested contains a Identity KDF, the caching CMM MUST NOT store the encryption materials in the underlying CMC.
+If the [algorithm suite](algorithm-suites.md) requested contains an Identity KDF, the caching CMM MUST NOT store the encryption materials in the underlying CMC.

 ### Decrypt Materials